rjferguson21/big-bang/docs/guides/using_bigbang/image_pull_policy.md

 This work is not yet complete for addons, but should allow customers easier control over their global pull policy.

-We have also documented the package overrides required in preparation for this change in the table below.
+We have also documented the package overrides required if you want to set a single package/pod with a different pull policy than the global.

 # ImagePullPolicy per Package